lukewys/chamber-ensemble-generator/README.md

 ```

 ## Citation
-If you use CocoChorales dataset in your research, please cite our paper:
+If you use CocoChorales dataset in your research, please consider cite our paper:
 ```
-[TODO]
+@article{wu2022chamber,
+  title = {The Chamber Ensemble Generator: Limitless High-Quality MIR Data via Generative Modeling}, author = {Wu, Yusong and Gardner, Josh and Manilow, Ethan and Simon, Ian and Hawthorne, Curtis and Engel, Jesse}, journal={arXiv preprint arXiv:2209.14458}, year = {2022},
+}
 ```